ghithub/AngularJS1/README.md

 # AngularJS1
-A collections of files demonstrating AngularJS 1.0 features.
+A collection of files demonstrating AngularJS 1.0 features.